-Problems using tools Lack of digital competences in students and parents is a much bigger problem than teachers' restrictions on the use of tools.
-This is particularly noted by teachers in classes 1-3, but not only there.
-Respondents point out that children from older classes, although theoretically digitally native, are unable to receive e-mail and navigate through e-learning platforms.
+Problems with using digital services Lack of digital skills among students and parents is a much bigger problem than teachers' own limitations.
+This is particularly noted by teachers in classes 1-3.
+Respondents point out that children from older classes, although theoretically digitally native, are unable to receive e-mails or to navigate through e-learning platforms.
 They often have problems with such basic activities as writing in a text editor.
-In the teachers' opinion, this is the result of computer science lessons curriculum which is inadequate to the reality.
-Additionally, in some cases parents' approach is to blame as some, for ideological reasons, limit children's access to new technologies (they restrict children's contact with screen devices).
+In the teachers' opinion, this is the result of an inadequate computer science curriculum.
+Additionally, in some cases parents limit children's access to digital technologies, for ideological reasons.
 Parents' digital competences are often not sufficient either.

-Therefore, many teachers receive from students and parents a number of questions about technical issues which are not related to the subject of teaching.
+Therefore, many teachers receive from students and parents questions about technical issues that go beyond the subject of teaching.
 I struggle with individual problems of the parents resulting from the lack of basic digital skills, such as using e-mail, attaching a file, etc. - and what's worse, the parents blame the teacher wholly for these problems in the messages they write to me.
-(F, over 11 years of teaching, private school, Pomeranian Voivodeship) Some parents, due to ideological reasons, limit access for their children to use new technologies,which makes them now actually digitally backward compared to their peers.
+(F, over 11 years of teaching, private school, Pomeranian Voivodeship) Some parents, due to ideological reasons, limit access for their children to use new technologies, which makes them now actually digitally backward compared to their peers.
 (IDI, F, 0-5 years of teaching, social school, Masovian Voivodeship) The core curriculum of computer science is absurd.
 The kids can code with a turtle, but they can't set up an email address.
 (IDI, 0-5 years of teaching, private school, Lesser Poland Voivodeship)

-The process is time consuming Regardless of the size and type of school, stage and years of teaching, the teachers' biggest problem is the time they need to devote to preparing distance edcuation lessons.
-The time consumption of the entire process is primarily affected by such factors as: - Self-learning new tools; - The need to adapt the methodology to the specificity of distance education; - Combining different methods of distance education; - Opening to contact with students and parents through various communication tools; - Balancing your home life with distance work;
+The process is time consuming Regardless of the size and type of school, stage and years of teaching, the teachers' biggest problem is the time they need to devote to preparing distance education teaching.
+The process is time-consuming mainly due to following factors: - The need to learn how to use new services and apps; - The need to adapt teaching methods to the specificity of distance education; - Combining different methods of distance education; - Being open to contact with students and parents through various communication tools; - Balancing home life with remote work;